 PM May tackled immigration – accused of xenophobia

 Despite having promised to stay on whatever the result, UK prime minister David Cameronresigned after the referendum.
 He was replaced as leader of the Conservative Party and as PM by Theresa May.

 May had campaigned for the UK to remain in the EU, but now promised to implement the leave result.
 At the post-referendum Conservative Party conference, she acknowledged the immigration elephant in the room, and confronted the metrocentric sneerers.

 Predictably, leading metrocentrics lashed back.
-Labour leader Jeremy Corbyn said that May was fanning the flames of xenophobia and hatred.
-SNP leader and Scottish assembly first minister Nicola Sturgeon said that May’s speech was the most disgraceful display of reactionary right-wing politics in living memory.
+Labour leader Jeremy Corbyn said May was fanning the flames of xenophobia and hatred.
+SNP leader and Scottish assembly first minister Nicola Sturgeon said May’s speech was the most disgraceful display of reactionary right-wing politics in living memory.

 Admittedly, May had form.
 In her previous post as home affairs minister she implemented a Gradgrind approach to reducing immigration.
 She set ambitious targets which she then failed to meet.
 An excellent November 2018 Irish Times article links that policy to her post-referendum enthusiasm for ending free movement.

 It was May’s incompetent and target-led ‘hostile environment’ that led to the shameful cruelty of the Windrush scandal.